Thomas-Rosenkrans-Vestergaard/javascript-exam-questions/flow2.md

 - https://docs.mongodb.com/manual/indexes/
 - https://www.tutorialspoint.com/mongodb/mongodb_indexing.htm

+Indexes can improve the efficiency of read operations.

 > Indexes support the efficient execution of queries in MongoDB.
 Without indexes, MongoDB must perform a collection scan, i.e. scan every document in a collection, to select those documents that match the query statement.
 If an appropriate index exists for a query, MongoDB can use the index to limit the number of documents it must inspect.

 > Fundamentally, indexes in MongoDB are similar to indexes in other database systems.
 MongoDB defines indexes at the collection level and supports indexes on any field or sub-field of the documents in a MongoDB collection.